jeisen0105/Bellabeat-Case-Study/README.md

 This visualization shows that most particiaptns are taking the most steps netween 6am and 10pm and the peak stpes occurs from 5pm-7pm.

+## 8. Share

+Below is a link to my Google Slides presentation of the case study:

 ## 9. Act:

 ### Key Takeaways